Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Reconstruction of the detector strain h(t) and noise subtraction

 The witness channels used for the Michelson noise and the frequency noise were partially coherent in the band 50 to 150~Hz.
 The noise subtraction process did not take into account this coherence.
 It was thus needed to subtract those two noises in separate frequency bands.
 The limit between those two noise was set between 60 and 150~Hz and was changed a few times during O3, as summarized in table~\ref{tab:noise_sub}.
 The rest of noise-witness channels were not coherent, hence frequency ranges with some overlap could be used.

-\subsection{Performances during O3}
+\subsubsection{Performances during O3}

-The use of these noise-witness channels in the noise subtraction of h(t) during O3 allowed to improve the overall sensitivity, especially in the 10-50~Hz frequency band, which translates to a gain of about 7~Mpc on the binary neutron star (BNS) range as shown in figure~\ref{fig:noise_sub} left.
-The main contributors to this improvement are the frequency noise (see figure~\ref{fig:noise_sub}, right) and the 56~MHz RIN noise which show coherence with $h_{raw}$ over a large frequency band.
+The use of these noise-witness channels in the noise subtraction of $h(t)$ during O3 allowed to improve the overall sensitivity, especially in the 10-50~Hz frequency band, \msa{as shown in figure~\ref{fig:noise_sub_psd}}, which translated into a gain of up to 7~Mpc on the binary neutron star (BNS) range.
+The main contributors to this improvement were the frequency noise (see figure~\ref{fig:noise_sub_cohe}) and the 56~MHz RIN noise which showed coherence with $h_{raw}$ over a large frequency band.

-Figure~\ref{fig:O3sensitivity} shows the sensitivity and the BNS range obtained during O3 thanks to the h(t) reconstruction and after noise subtraction. \\
+Figure~\ref{fig:O3sensitivity} shows the sensitivity and the BNS range obtained during O3 thanks to the $h(t)$ reconstruction and after noise subtraction. \\

 During the last two weeks of O3a, from 16 to 30 September 2019, commissioning activities that changed the interferometer working point multiple times were undertaken (tuning of etalon effect in the input cavity mirrors).
 As a consequence, the coupling of the some noise changed during that period, in particular for the frequency noise.
 A reprocessing of the reconstruction was run offline for that period, with lower minimal frequency for this noise witness channel (see table~\ref{tab:noise_sub}).
 It resulted in a gain of up to 3~Mpc compared to the online noise subtraction~\cite{bib:calibnote_O3_Repro1A}.
-The $h(t)$ times series associated to this reprocessing is called V1:Hrec\_hoft\_V1O3ARepro1A\_16384Hz.
+The $h(t)$ time series associated to this reprocessing is called V1:Hrec\_hoft\_V1O3ARepro1A\_16384Hz.